coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

 2. Open the current directory in VS Code using :code:`File > Open Folder` menu

-   - To be able to run the 'flash' task, remember to install the extension: :code:`augustocdias.tasks-shell-input`
+   - To be able to run the 'flash' task or 'Debug (OpenOCD)' launch config, remember to install the extension: :code:`augustocdias.tasks-shell-input`

      Also, the 'flash' task needs to scan for available serial ports in the system, so python, and pySerial need to be installed.